 The advance would amount to roughly PLN 28 billion (EUR 6.56 billion), representing 15 percent of the total requested.

-The government responded by passing a cabinet resolution on a programme branded Polska Zbrojna (Arming Poland), authorising the ministers of defence and finance to sign the loan agreement directly.
+The government responded by passing a resolution on a programme branded Polska Zbrojna (Arming Poland), authorising the ministers of defence and finance to sign the loan agreement directly.

 Around 90 percent of the funds are intended to be spent with Polish companies, across a supply chain of some 12,000 subcontractors linked to the Polish Armaments Group, as well as private firms in drone and space technology.